Grover's Algorithm for Question Answering: Application

+Following the contraction schemes presented in Sec. \ref{demonstration}, the contraction between these two words states results in the state and representing the answers as their final contraction results in This shows that a contraction just on the $S$ and $N$ spaces gives only a count of how many correct or incorrect answers there are, but not which ones are which.

-As such, this map needs to be furthermore tensored with elements of $\mathcal{H}^{\otimes p}$, of which each of the basis elements corresponds to the unique indexing of the possible answers.
+As such, the map of the \textit{wh}-word needs to be furthermore tensored with elements of $\mathcal{H}^{\otimes p}$, of which each of the basis elements corresponds to the unique indexing of the possible answers.
 This provides an entanglement between the distributional representation of a noun, its corresponding truth value and an enumerable representation in the quantum circuit.
 The word \textit{who} thus belongs to the following semantic space, in the image of Eq. (\ref{whoref}),

 with semantic representation given as

 The intransitive verb \textit{talks} has the same representation as before, now with the adapted labeling of wires